changgang/steps/python/stepspy-current/README.md

 STEPS is a simulation toolkit for powerflow and dynamic simulation of large-scale power systems.
 It provides detailed models of bus, line, transformer, HVDC, generator, wind turbine generator, load, and fixed shunt.
 For more information about STEPS, see (https://github.com/changgang/steps).

 ## Release Note
+- 1.6.2.
+Oct.
+13, 2023.
+Add option to select libSTEPS version when calling STEPS().
 - 1.6.1.
 Sep.
 26, 2022.
 Fix bug in set_bus_capacity.
 - 1.6.0.
 April 13, 2022.
 Add VSC HVDC model APIs.
 Use STEPS>=1.6.0.
 - 1.5.3.1.
 Oct.
 20, 2021.
 Add new parameter to export dynamic model with internal bus number.
 Use STEPS>=1.5.4.